Olaymka/Portfolio-Construction/README.md

 Here is a link of a cookbook which tests and shows how to use the python functions and modules which are curently implemented : https://nbviewer.jupyter.org/github/Olaymka/Portfolio-Construction/blob/main/cookbook.ipynb#

 This repository is dedicated to the progressive implementation and maintenance of various and state-to-the art techniques related to investment management decisions, portfolio construction and allocation techniques.
-This notebook will allow me to implement, save and test (understand backtest here) these optimization and allocation techniques.

 Please, know that I am still learning and do not hesitate to make constructive comments.